tc39/proposal-smart-pipelines/readme.md

 ```js
 (a, b) |> f;
 ```
-Pipeline heads using commas would be interpreted as argument lists, which would then be applied to the pipeline bodies.
+A pipeline step using commas would be interpreted as an argument list.
+The arguments would then be applied to the next pipeline step as its inputs.

 <td>